What is life insurance?

 This is guide explains how life insurance works and some of the differences you might find between different kinds of life insurance.

 What are the different kinds of life insurance?

 There are different kinds of life insurance which can protect you in different ways by paying out in different situations.
 Often, you can choose which types of protection you want with a life insurance policy.
 Choosing more cover will cost more, but can also bring more protection.

-- Term life insurance.
+- This is often called 'term life insurance'.
 This cover pays out if you die or are diagnosed with a terminal illness.
 It is the core of a life insurance policy and pays out a large amount of money all at once as a lump sum.

 - This cover pays out if you become completely and permanently disabled, for example, if you become paralysed.
 It also pays out a lump sum all at once.

-- Trauma insurance.
-This insurance includes a long list of diseases and health conditions, like cancer, heart disease, quadriplegia and many others.
+- This insurance includes a long list of diseases and health conditions, like cancer, heart disease, quadriplegia and many others.
 If any of these happen, then this cover can pay a lump sum.

 - Income protection insurance.
 This cover is different because it does not pay a lump sum.
 Instead, it pays out a smaller amount every month.
 You can access this benefit if you are unable to work because of injury or illness.